Rufus Segar: Tributes

+Anarchist author David Goodway (2012) described the covers as "superb".
+Graphic designer Richard Hollis (2012) observed: "Anarchy's covers stand out as a significant record of the early years of graphic design in Britain."
+Anarchist academic Sophie Scott-Brown (2023) described the front covers as "iconic" and opined: "the journal's success owed much to Segar".

 Retirement

 Segar initially retired with his wife to Saltwood in Kent, where they lived in the 1990s.
+In 1992, he had published his book Remember Hythe The High Street 1902-1992 for The Hythe Civic Society.

-While they were living there, they became friends with Mike Umbers, the editor of the newsletter of the nearby Hythe Civic Society, and his wife.
+Segar and his wife became friends with Mike Umbers, the editor of the newsletter of the nearby Hythe Civic Society, and his wife.
 Segar worked voluntarily as an illustrator for the Society.
-Umbers (2023) submitted his article Memories of my time as newsletter editor to the Society's newsletter.
-He recalled in his article: "Working with [Segar] over the years we and our families became friends; he was an entertaining conversationalist and we enjoyed supper and garden parties, setting the world to rights together."
-Also in his article, he cited Segar's production of a (39-page card book) Remember Hythe The High Street 1902-1992 for the Society and he described his contributions of the extremely detailed designs of the covers for its newsletter, several of which are illustrated.
+Umbers recalled: "... he was an entertaining conversationalist and we enjoyed supper and garden parties, setting the world to rights together."
+He cited Segar's production of a card, book Remember Hythe The High Street 1902-1992, for the Society, which was published by the MacSegar Press in Kent.
+He described his contributions of the extremely detailed designs of the covers for its newsletter, several of which are illustrated.
+(Note: Umbers also disclosed his complete surprise upon discovering that Segar was an anarchist, which he never mentioned, particularly because Umbers recalled that he had 'worn the Queen’s uniform for 39 years'.)

-Around 1999, Segar later moved to Pershore in Worcestershire to be near his children and grandchildren.
-In 2001 he collaborated with anarchist Donald Rooum on an orbituary of anarchist psychologist Tony Gibson.
-In 2012 author David Goodway acknowledged Segar's help in producing the new edition of his book Anarchist Seeds Beneath the Snow.
+Around 1999, Segar and his wife moved to Pershore in Worcestershire to be near their children and grandchildren.
+In 2001, he collaborated with anarchist Donald Rooum on an obituary of anarchist psychologist Tony Gibson.

-Segar died on 7 May 2015 at the age of 82, after a fall at home.
+Segar died suddenly on 7 May 2015 at the age of 82, after a fall down the stairs at home.
+He was survived by his wife; his three sons, Rupert, BJ and Dan; and his two grandchildren.
+Rupert Segar recalled that his father's greatest love "was reserved for the books he illustrated ... all enriched with his visual wit.